Total Knee Arthroplasty

 What to Expect After Knee Replacement Surgery

-During the first three weeks it is important that you keep your knee pain and swelling under control with the use of exercise, ice, physiotherapy, education and mobility exercises.
+During the first three weeks it is important that you keep your knee pain and swelling under control with the use of exercise, ice, physiotherapy, acupuncture, education and mobility exercises.
 It is important to get enough sleep to allow natural healing to occur.
 It is equally as important to focus on the exercises prescribed by your physiotherapist to improve your motion of the knee, pain, strength and swelling.
 Goals within the first 3 weeks include bending your knee to 90 degrees which is the motion you have when sitting on a chair with your foot flat on the ground.
 Another goal is to achieve a straight knee to roughly 5-10 degrees.
 This would be the ability to fit 3-5 finger widths under your knee when attempting to straighten it.
 Our Oakville physiotherapists will work on bending and straightening your knee to improve your range of knee motion.
 They will provide you with a home exercise program to help restore full motion and improve your muscle strength.

 By weeks 3 to 6 your knee will feel improved in regards to range of motion, swelling, pain and strength.
 Your exercises prescribed by your physiotherapist will begin to progress in difficulty.
 Your physiotherapist will begin joint mobilizations to help restore the natural mobility of the knee joint.
-Here at Glen Abbey physiotherapy in Oakville our team will utilize exercise, myofascial release, interferential current, ultrasound, ice, heat, shockwave, compression, and education amongst many other treatment interventions to get you back onto your feet.
+Here at Glen Abbey physiotherapy in Oakville our team will utilize exercise, myofascial release, interferential current, ultrasound, ice, heat, shockwave, acupuncture, compression, and education amongst many other treatment interventions to get you back onto your feet.
 In an ideal situation, your knee will achieve 100-115 degrees of flexion and 3 degrees of extension.
 You will begin walking up and down stairs with a more normal motion, be able to begin stationary bike exercise and be able to sit and stand independently from a regular chair.
 At 6 weeks you will also meet with your orthopedic surgeon for a follow up appointment to check in on your progress.

 During weeks 6 through 12 you will progress your exercises, strength, mobility, joint mobility, range of motion, swelling and manage your pain with your physiotherapist.
 Remember that you may find pain and swelling increase as you begin new exercises and improve your movement.
 Everyone heals differently and the timetable to meet and exceed post-surgical goals differs from person to person.
 Always talk with your physiotherapist and surgeon if you feel as though you are not meeting your goals in a timely manner.